 • Adjust rack to top position and preheat oven to 425 degrees.
 Bring a large pot of salted water to a boil.
 Wash and dry all produce. • Finely chop sun-dried tomatoes.
 Peel and mince or grate garlic.
 Halve grape tomatoes lengthwise.
 Pick parsley leaves from stems; finely chop leaves.
 Thinly slice chives. • In a small bowl, combine panko, half the Parmesan (save the rest for serving), 1 tsp Tuscan Heat Spice (2 tsp for 4 servings), and a large drizzle of olive oil.
 (You’ll use more Tuscan Heat Spice later.)
 Season with salt and pepper.

 • Heat a large pan over medium-high heat.
-Add bacon* and cook, turning occasionally and adjusting heat if browning too quickly, until crispy, 6-10 minutes.
-Transfer to a paper-towel-lined plate. • Discard all but 1 tsp bacon fat (you’ll use it to make the sauce in step 5).
-Once bacon is cool enough to handle, roughly chop.
+Add bacon* and cook, turning occasionally and adjusting heat if browning too quickly, until crispy, 6-10 minutes. • Transfer to a paper-towel-lined plate.
+Turn off heat.
+Discard all but 1 tsp bacon fat (you’ll use it to make the sauce in step 5). • Once bacon is cool enough to handle, roughly chop.

-• While bacon cooks, pat chicken* dry with paper towels and season all over with salt, pepper, and 1 tsp Tuscan Heat Spice (2 tsp for 4 servings).
-(Be sure to measure the spice.)
-Place chicken on a baking sheet. • Evenly spread sour cream onto tops each cutlet.
-Mound coated sides with panko mixture, pressing to adhere (no need to coat the undersides).
-Roast on top rack until crust is golden brown and chicken is cooked through, 15-18 minutes.
+• While bacon cooks, pat chicken* dry with paper towels and season all over with 1 tsp Tuscan Heat Spice (2 tsp for 4 servings), salt, and pepper.
+(Be sure to measure the Tuscan Heat Spice.)
+Place chicken on a baking sheet. • Evenly spread sour cream onto top of each cutlet.
+Mound coated sides with panko mixture, pressing to adhere (no need to coat the undersides). • Roast on top rack until crust is golden brown and chicken is cooked through, 15-18 minutes.

 • Meanwhile, return pan with reserved bacon fat to medium heat with 1 TBSP butter.
 Add sun-dried tomatoes and garlic; cook, stirring occasionally, until fragrant, 1-2 minutes.
 Season with salt and pepper. • Stir in cream cheese and 1⁄3 cup plain water (½ cup for 4 servings).
 Bring to a simmer and cook, stirring, until slightly reduced, 1-2 minutes.

 • Stir grape tomatoes into pan with sauce.
-Add spaghetti and 1 TBSP butter (2 TBSP for 4 servings); toss to combine.
+Add drained spaghetti and 1 TBSP butter (2 TBSP for 4 servings); toss to combine.
 (TIP: If needed, stir in reserved pasta cooking water a splash at a time until pasta is coated in a creamy sauce.)
-Stir in half the herbs and season with salt and pepper. • Divide pasta between plates or shallow bowls.
+Stir in half the chopped parsley and chives; season with salt and pepper. • Divide pasta between plates or shallow bowls.
 Top with chicken.
 (TIP: Slice chicken crosswise first if desired.)
-Sprinkle with bacon, remaining Parmesan, and remaining herbs.
+Sprinkle with bacon, remaining Parmesan, and remaining chopped parsley and chives.
+Serve.